legol18/Tester/README.md

 # Tester
-Simulation project for modeling metacommunity dynamics.
-Project is based on *Wang and Loreau* paper on "Biodiversity and ecosystem stability across scales in metacommunities" in *Ecology letters, Volume 19, Issue 5, May 2016, Pages 510–518*.
+Simulation project for modeling metacommunity dynamics based on *Wang and Loreau* paper on "Biodiversity and ecosystem stability across scales in metacommunities" in *Ecology letters, Volume 19, Issue 5, May 2016, Pages 510–518*.

 This compilaton/execution steps below are for Linux systems.
-For compiling and running these codes on Windows, please follow the your Windows FORTRAN compiler options.
+For compiling and running these codes on Windows, please follow your Windows FORTRAN compiler procedure.

 To check the preliminary results, please compile the linked executable: